Taylor-CCB-Group/MDV/python/readme.md

 p.convert_to_static_page(path/to/mywebproject)
 ```

 You can then copy the mywebproject folder to the relevant location on your server, where content is served from.
 It needs to be served over https because a service worker is used to add headers.
+It will also need to be able to use range headers for loading portions of binary data.
 The project can be accessed with:-
 ```
 http://mydomian.com/path/to/mywebproject
 ```